integrated-application-development/delphilint/README.md

 To analyze all files that are open in the IDE, use `DelphiLint > Analyze All Open Files` instead.

+For more information:

+* See [Configuration](docs/CONFIGURATION.md) for details on project configuration settings.
-For more information, the [FAQ](docs/FAQ.md) contains details on how to resolve some common issues.
+* See the [FAQ](docs/FAQ.md) for answers to common questions and problems.

 ## Gallery